Empowered Spaces Community Garden

 Collaborative Food Share Program

-Our mission is to provide accessible organic produce and herbs to the wider community that comes together through this partnership.
+Our mission is to make organic produce and herbs accessible to community members and partner organizations throughout North St. Louis.

 Deep Gratitude